no2chem/bigint-hash/README.md

 [![Coverage Status](https://img.shields.io/coveralls/no2chem/bigint-hash.svg?style=flat-square)](https://coveralls.io/r/no2chem/bigint-hash)
 ![node](https://img.shields.io/node/v/bigint-hash.svg?style=flat-square)

-[bigint-hash](https://www.npmjs.org/package/bigint-hash) provides common hashing routines (MD5, SHA, SHA-2, SHA-3, Keccak) that use N-API routines to return [TC39 Proposed BigInts](https://github.com/tc39/proposal-bigint) as digests instead of Buffers, strings or
+[bigint-hash](https://www.npmjs.org/package/bigint-hash) provides common hashing routines (MD5, SHA, SHA-2, SHA-3, Keccak, xxHash) that use N-API routines to return [TC39 Proposed BigInts](https://github.com/tc39/proposal-bigint) as digests instead of Buffers, strings or
 Uint8Arrays.
 BigInts are especially useful in the context of hashes because they can be compared 10-100x faster than buffers (see [here](https://github.com/no2chem/bigint-buffer#why-use-bigints)).
 In addition, bigints are managed much more efficiently than Buffers, which are allocated outside the V8 heap. bigint-hash also provides routines